 Is it a good idea to not get guardianship?

-Without question, there is a movement to have disabled persons maintain as many rights and choices as they can.
+Without question, there is a movement to have people with intellectual and developmental disabilities maintain as many rights and choices as they can.
 While it is possible for parents of adult children with disabilities to get by without guardianship, careful analyses must be made as to whether this is the best, and safest choice for your child.

 Such an assessment typically involves determining your child’s ability to understand and retain relevant information, appreciate the nature and consequences of the most important life decisions they are making, and the ability to clearly express or communicate a decision.